arminrn/Seatlte-airbnb/README.md

 4- Data Modeling
 5- Result Evaluation

+Each section has explicitly described in the notbooks

 This project aims to answer three questions which can be helpful for both guests and landlords:

 1- What factors are most related to the prices of Airbnb houses?